 - Petrolatum is a synthetic product.

-My top pick is the Angel Baby Bottom Balm.
-Not only is it all-natural and free from nearly all of the major potential allergens, but it can be used on whatever type of diaper you choose and even has antifungal properties that may help you battle (or prevent) yeast.
+Our top pick for the best diaper cream is the Desitin Maximum Strength Baby Diaper Rash Cream.
+Not only is it hypoallergenic, maximum strength, and free from nearly all major potential allergens, but it can be used with any type of diaper and has antifungal properties that may help you battle or prevent yeast.

-It can be tricky to find the right diaper cream for your little one, so when you finally find one that works, you’ll be loyal to it for the whole of your parenting career.
-What’s the brand that you love?
+It can be tricky to find the best diaper cream for your baby, but when you find one that works, you’ll be loyal to it for your whole parenting career.